gauditech/gaudi-docs/docs/reference/actions.md

 :::info

-If `select` atom is omitted from `query`, Gaudi will automatically return only properties actually used in subsequent actions but still consider it to be of target model type (eg. `Post`).
+If `select` atom is omitted from `query`, Gaudi will automatically return only properties actually used in subsequent actions but still consider it to be of target model type (e.g. `Post`).
 Providing explicit `select` will turn this `alias` into a `struct` type.

 TODO: link to automatic deps collection and context typing